afourmy/flask-gentelella/README.md

 ### 2. Go to http://server_address:5000/, create an account and log in

-## Run Flask Gentelella in a docker container with nginx and a PostgreSQL database (`docker-compose`)
+## Run Flask Gentelella in a docker container with nginx and a PostgreSQL database

 ### 1. Get the code
     git clone https://github.com/afourmy/flask-gentelella.git